ricardohsilva/free-agent__ngrx-weather/README.md

 > Effects allow us to handle asynchronous operations in NgRx.
 > Effects are Observables and them are going to keep listening the registered Action.

-To create an effect you will need to use the method from NgRx called 'createEffect()'.
+To create an effect you will need to use the method from NgRx called `createEffect()`.
-Inside the createEffect we need to set the Action this Effect will be keep listening.
-Hence, we must set teh Action in the ofType().
+Inside the createEffect it is necessary to set on what Action this Effect should be triggered.
+For it, you must pass the Action inside `ofType()`.
 In the following example we are going to keep listening the Action `getLocationsStart`.
 Hence, everytime that we dispatch a Action for `getLocationsStart`, this Effect will be triggered.

 ```typescript